 ---|---|---|---|---|---|---|---|

-DCC track sections over a baseboard joint need to use 16/0.2 wire.
+DCC track sections over a baseboard joint need to use at least 16/0.2 wire.

 JMRI Screen, with added DCC point addresses.